hofff/contao-newsletter-extended/README.md

 ## Features

+1. Offers a special subscribe module (`Subscribe extended`)
-1. Subscribe to one or more Contao newsletter channels incl. optional entering of salutation, first & last name via special front end module `Subscribe extended` (uses an extended tempate `nl_ext_default`).
+    - with optional entering of salutation, first & last name
-2. Define a separate page for activation confirmation of the subscription.
+    - with defining a custom page for activation confirmation of the

 ## Compatibility